Current and Recent Research

 Guide A-417: Millets for forage and grain in New Mexico and West Texas.

-Circular 586: Grazing systems and management of irrigated pastures in New Mexico.
+Circular 586: Irrigated pasture management in New Mexico.

 Circular 600: Managing Aceria malherbae gall mites for control of field bindweed.